‘Deadly Manners’ is a new podcast starring LeVar Burton, Kristen Bell, Anna Chlumsky and RuPaul

 Reactant is a new native framework for iOS apps

 Podcasts are a growing area of interest even for media companies that typically work in TV and other formats, and AMC/Sundance is extending its bet on making something of streaming audio.
-The show is called “Deadly Manners,” and it’s a fictional murder mystery pods with some big-name stars, including Kristen Bell, Anna Chlumsky, RuPaul, LeVar Burton, Denis O’Hare and Alisha Boe.
+The show is called “Deadly Manners,” and it’s a fictional murder mystery with some big-name stars, including Kristen Bell, Anna Chlumsky, RuPaul, LeVar Burton, Denis O’Hare and Alisha Boe.

 The story takes place during 1954.
 It’s winter and a fancy family is having a fancy annual dinner party.
-All the party invitees get trapped at the house when a snowstorm pick up outside, and then you get a classic “And then there were none” scenario where guests start getting killed off by a murderer one by one.
+All the party invitees get trapped at the house when a snowstorm picks up outside, and then you get a classic “and then there were none” scenario where guests start getting killed off by a murderer one by one.

-As I alluded to before, AMC isn’t new to podcast: It’s Shudder service has worked on horror Anthony show “Darkest Night,” voiced by Guardians of the Galaxy villain Lee Pace.
-That show has managed to rack up over 4.5 million downloads to date, AMC says.
+As I alluded to before, AMC isn’t new to podcasts: Its Shudder service has worked on horror anthology “Darkest Night,” voiced by Guardians of the Galaxy villain Lee Pace.
+That show has managed to rack up more than 4.5 million downloads to date, AMC says.

-The podcast will be available on AMC Networks’ streaming services Sundance Now, and Shudder, and it’ll also go up on Apple Podcasts via iTunes.
-The first episode two episodes are coming October 3, and the rest will be uploaded on a weekly basis.
+The podcast will be available on AMC Networks’ streaming services Sundance Now and Shudder, and it’ll also go up on Apple Podcasts via iTunes.
+The first two episodes are coming October 3, and the rest will be uploaded on a weekly basis.
 If you get the episodes from Sundance Now and Shudder, you get a few bonuses, including three full episodes on October 3, and uncompressed audio quality, plus ad-free versions of each show.

-Check out the “Deadly Manners” trailer above, and then head over to iTunes to subscribe if you like what you here, or grab it on Sundance Now and Shudder.
+Check out the “Deadly Manners” trailer above, and then head over to iTunes to subscribe if you like what you hear, or grab it on Sundance Now and Shudder.

 0